cado-security/product-help/docs/cado/discovery-import/kubernetes.md

 Authentication to the Kubernetes API may require IAM permissions, which are described in service-specific documentation.

-## Configuring the Cluster RBAC for Use with Cado
+## Configuring the Cluster RBAC for Use with / Forensic Acquisition and Investigation

 To acquire artifacts from a container, the following Kubernetes permissions must be enabled for each cluster: